HarvardPL/ASPSynth-Clingo/README.md

 (We used 32 threads on the scaling benchmarks in our evaluation.)

-The additional tools described in the paper are available in the official paper artifact (available [here](https://zenodo.org/records/7150677)).
+The additional tools described in the paper and our full experimental setup are available in the official paper artifact (available [here](https://zenodo.org/records/7150677)).